-The Real LOSERS of the Changing Real Estate Market | Rising Tide Lifts All Boats
+The Real LOSERS of the Changing BC Housing Market

-Why Hoping for A Real Estate Crash Won’t Help You
+Why Hoping for a Real Estate Crash Won’t Help You

 Real Estate Market: A Tide that Affects All Properties Equally

 It doesn’t matter what happens to the market, as it acts like a tide.
 Imagine a marina with boats rising and falling with the tide.
 The market is similar.

 In a sellers’ market, prices go up for all homes.
 In a buyers’ market, average house prices may decrease.
 No home is immune to these changes.
 The good news: when you buy and sell within the same market conditions, you can better navigate the effects of these fluctuations.
 Benchmark prices serve as a vital tool for comprehending these market shifts.

 If the home you want to buy has increased in price, so has the one you own.
 If the home you want to buy will be cheaper tomorrow, so will the one you’re selling.
 Buying and selling in the same market affects everything equally.

 Let’s look at the Fraser Valley Real Estate Board’s data over the last year: